SerialEM Note: More About X,Y Positioning

 of stage movement makes target being slightly off, more or less.

-here means stage will clear the backlash by moving to
+The argument 2 here means stage will clear the backlash by moving to

 opposite direction for 0.025 microns as default.
 This can be very useful to